polkadot-js/docs/docs/substrate/storage.md

 ### extrinsicData(`u32`): `Bytes`
 - **interface**: `api.query.system.extrinsicData`
 - **summary**:    Extrinsics data for the current block (maps an extrinsic's index to its data).

+### extrinsicWeightReclaimed(): `SpWeightsWeightV2Weight`
+- **interface**: `api.query.system.extrinsicWeightReclaimed`
+- **summary**:    The weight reclaimed for the extrinsic.

+   This information is available until the end of the extrinsic execution.
+More precisely this information is removed in `note_applied_extrinsic`.

+   Logic doing some post dispatch weight reduction must update this storage to avoid duplicate  reduction.

 ### inherentsApplied(): `bool`
 - **interface**: `api.query.system.inherentsApplied`